Back to Blog

 Even when someone is monitoring reviews, response quality varies wildly.
 Location #1's manager writes thoughtful, on-brand responses.
 Location #4's manager copy-pastes "Thanks for the feedback!" on everything.
 Location #2's manager doesn't respond at all.

-Your review responses are public-facing brand communication.
-They carry the same weight as your website, your ads, your signage.
-Inconsistent responses create an inconsistent brand experience.
+Review responses are public.
+They show up next to your website, your ads, your signage.
+Inconsistent responses create an inconsistent brand.

 Problem 3: Accountability